hammerheim-game/hammerheim-rules/5-warbands.md

 Road Warden 4 3 4 3 3 1 3 1 8
 Horse 8 0 0 3 3 1 3 0 5
-Weapons/Armour: Crossbow, horseman’s hammer, dagger, heavy armour and three torches.
+Weapons/Armor: Crossbow, horseman’s hammer, dagger, heavy armor and three torches.
 If you are using the optional rules for mounted models then the Road warden also rides a horse.
 The Road warden’s save is 4+ whilst mounted and 5+ whilst on foot.